lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-4.rst

 Step 1.
 Query the DP0.3 tables for the Main Belt Asteroids
 ==========================================================

-**Step 1.1.** Log into the Rubin Science Platform at data.lsst.cloud and select the Portal Aspect.
+**1.1.** Log into the Rubin Science Platform at data.lsst.cloud and select the Portal Aspect.
 At upper right, next to "TAP Services" choose to "Show", and then select "LSST DP0.3 SSO" from the drop-down menu that appears at the top.

-**Step 1.2.** At upper right, next to "View" choose "Edit ADQL".
+**1.2.** At upper right, next to "View" choose "Edit ADQL".
 Enter the query statement below into the ADQL Query box and
 execute the query to select a good number of MBAs with a fair number of total observations (``numObs`` > 100) to explore the distribution of their properties.
 Following the population definitions used by the `JPL Horizons small body database query tool <https://ssd.jpl.nasa.gov/tools/sbdb_query.html>`_, we select MBAs